-If someone has a cardiac arrest in a public place, their chances of survival are greatly improved if they can receive prompt treatment with a defibrillator.
+If someone has a sudden cardiac arrest in a public place, their chances of survival are greatly improved if they can receive prompt treatment with a defibrillator.
 Public defibrillators are easy for any bystander to use without prior medical training.
 But unless people can find their nearest defibrillator in an emergency, precious time could still be lost.
 That’s why a new project aims to map the location of all the UK’s defibrillators, so that emergency call handlers can guide those at the scene to the lifesaving equipment they need.

 You may have seen Automated External Defibrillators (AEDs) in and around local parks and schools.
 There are tens of thousands across the UK.
 Some have been installed in the iconic old red telephone boxes, making them easy to spot.
 And that’s important, because in an emergency, finding the nearest defibrillator and getting it to the patient quickly can be the difference between life and death.